bugii/SME-Group1/Python/Docker compose/README.md

 python repo_fetching.py
 ```

-Note, that you change the API_KEY variable to one of your own Github API keys before running the script and that
+Note that you should change the API_KEY variable to one of your own Github API keys before running the script and that
 you have all dependencies installed specified in the requirements.txt file.
+A Github API key can be generated in your account settings.

 ### Analyzing microservices